 Here at TG Consulting, we understand just how important is for students to have access to role models who truly represent them.
 We understand how difficult it can be for those from disadvantaged backgrounds to fulfil their highest potential in their careers and education without them.

-When students see an individual who comes from a similar background to them and embodies who they are within top-tier job positions or within life in general, it provides confidence and reassurance to young people that they can also achieve this and go above and beyond their goals.
+When students see an individual who comes from a similar background to them and embodies who they are within top-tier job positions or in life in general, it provides confidence and reassurance to young people that they can also achieve this and go above and beyond their goals.

 Tonia Galati, Director & Founder of TG Consulting, says:

 “Role models are critical to student aspirations and career progression, and we know that those from disadvantaged backgrounds lack access to real life superheroes.
 The value of role models is invaluable for students, which is why we are extremely pleased to be hosting series 3 of The Student Sessions Podcast in the new year which is completely dedicated to role models.
 Guests will include students, graduates, well known individuals, and those who are achieving great career success within UK organisations.”

 If you are interested in taking part in The Student Sessions, and feel you have what it takes to be featured as a role model and have a great story to tell, or know someone who does, let us know by emailing us at firstname.lastname@example.org

 TG Consulting offers a bespoke service across employability, student engagement, social mobility and diversity, and we are building a culture to challenge the way that universities, employers and suppliers work together, with students at the core.
 We work in true partnership with our clients, all of whom benefit from our insight, knowledge and experience.

 You will receive our full focus as we approach every project with fresh ideas.
 As such, the work of TG Consulting has been recognised at this year’s UK Social Mobility Awards, shortlisted in the Best Small Business of the Year category.